zweilosec/Infosec-Notes/linux-1/unix-fundamentals.md

   bash --norc
   ```

-##### Using the `-i` Argument
+##### Interactive Mode

-The `-i` argument of many shells starts the shell in interactive mode.
+The `-i` argument of many shells starts the shell in **interactive mode**.
 This is useful when you want to ensure the shell behaves as if it were started interactively, even if it is being invoked from a script or another non-interactive context.
 Example:
   ```bash
   bash -i